Public speaking nerves is something which can effect even the most seasoned and talented professional.

 If you have an important speech coming up and are feeling a little nervous about it, take comfort knowing that you really are in the very best of company.

-For many people it can be a very scary prospect
+It can be a very scary prospect for many people

 The good news is, however nervous you may feel, it’s not life threatening.
 To my knowledge no one has ever died from public speaking nerves.

 Personally, I quite like the idea that so many hugely talented and famous people have felt and still feel nervous when performing in some way.